liferay-search/liferay-docs/en/developer/appdev/articles/99-troubleshooting-application-development-issues/connecting-to-jndi-data-sources.markdown

 [TOC levels=1-4]

-Connecting to an application server's JNDI data sources from @product@'s OSGi environment is almost the same as connecting to them from the Java EE environment.
+Connecting to an application server's JNDI data sources from @sharepoint@'s OSGi environment is almost the same as connecting to them from the Java EE environment.
 In an OSGi environment, the only difference is that you must use
-@product@'s class loader to load the application server's JNDI classes.
+@sharepoint@'s class loader to load the application server's JNDI classes.
 The following code demonstrates this.

 ```java